 Hiking Highlights: By far, the best view of Lake Lure anywhere (except maybe by air).
 While hiking Party Rock is a bit technical with unsure footing caused by loose rocks and gullies, the payoff at the top is huge!
 It’s like a beautifully wrapped gift that you get when you reach the stone-faced ledge called Party Rock.
 The world of Lake Lure opens up in all its’ glory and does not disappoint.

-In fact, a view this stunning is begging for a better name … a name that lives up to the incredible 180 degree views that leave you breathless … not from the strenuous hike, but rather from the sheer beauty you’ll see before you.
+In fact, a view this stunning is begging for a better name … a name that lives up to the incredible 180-degree views that leave you breathless … not from the strenuous hike, but rather from the sheer beauty you’ll see before you.
 Before we knew what the locals called it … we referred to it as The Ledge … but even that falls short.
-When we’re at the top we just like to sit still, breath deep, look, listen and take it all in.
+When we’re at the top we just like to sit still, breathe deep, look, listen, and take it all in.
 Partying doesn’t even come to mind.

 Location: End of Carson Way, Lake Lure, NC

 Approximate Driving Time from Lake Lure Town Center: 10 minutes

 Map & Directions: From the Lake Lure Beach, head west on Memorial Hwy.
 (64W) for 6/10 of a mile.
 Turn right on Boys Camp Rd (just past Flowering Bridge).
 Follow Boys Camp Rd.
 2.8 miles and veer left at stop signs for Cutaway Rd.
 Turn left on Carson Way (Just before gated community).
 Continue on Carson Way to entry gate for Blue Heron Point Subdivision. ***Park where you feel comfortable – on Carson Way, up the hill by blue water tower or on the side of the dirt road beyond the blue water tower.
 Don’t park directly on the dirt road as traffic does periodically come through.